 Patients can die from UTIs if the disease causes sepsis, a life-threatening condition where large quantities of toxic bacteria spread throughout the body via the bloodstream.
 The risk of sepsis is higher among older adults, but it can occur at any age.

 Urosepsis usually begins in the kidneys.
-Bacteria travel from the bladder via the ureters, causing an infection that enters the blood steam.
+Bacteria travel from the bladder via the ureters, causing an infection that enters the bloodstream.
 Once in the blood, bacteria spread rapidly, causing multiple organ failure.

 How Do I Know if My UTI Has Turned Into Sepsis?